 "Rash" is a general term for a wide variety of skin conditions

-A rash refers to a change that affects the skin and usually appears as a red patch or small bumps or blisters on the skin.
-The majority of rashes are harmless and can be treated effectively with over-the-counter anti-itch creams, antihistamines and moisturizing lotions.
+A rash refers to a change that affects the skin and usually appears as a red patch, small bumps or blisters on the skin.
+The majority of rashes are harmless, but it is important to confirm the type and severity of your rash with a board-certified dermatologist.

 Rashes can be a symptom for other skin problems.
 The most prevalent of these are: